draeger-lab/refinegems/docs/source/modules-desc/polish.rst

 Polishing a CarveMe model
 =========================

-CarveMe version 1.5.1 leads to some irritations in the model, the scripts in ``polish`` enable for example the addition of BiGG IDs to the annotations as well as a correct formatting of the annotations.
+CarveMe version 1.5.1 leads to some irritations in the model, the scripts in :py:mod:`~refinegems.curation.polish` enable for example the addition of BiGG IDs to the annotations as well as a correct formatting of the annotations.

 .. warning::
     Using ``lab_strain=True`` has the following two requirements: